 Kitchen floors are a potluck of dirt, grunge, and grime.

-Cleaning kitchen floors, and keeping today's fabulous flooring materials - linoleum, vinyl, and hardwood - sparkling like new requires a special egimen tailored to the surface type.
+Cleaning kitchen floors, and keeping today's fabulous flooring materials - linoleum, vinyl, hardwood, laminate, stone, tile, terrazzo, and concrete - sparkling like new requires a special cleaning regimen.

-But which cleaning products and tools are right for your flooring surface?
+But which cleaning product is right for your kitchen floor?

 These products and tools for cleaning kitchen floors can help.